SRA-VJTI/Pixels_Seminar/4_cv_basics/7_blob_detection/README.md

 ![](./assets/blurred_mask.png)

-* Placing mask over frame to finded colored mask using bitwise_and()
+* Placing mask over frame to find colored mask using bitwise_and()

 ![](./assets/colored_mask.png)

 ## Drawing the blob
-* Find the contour from the generated mask using cv2.findContours()
+* Find the contour from the generated mask using findContours()

     * What is contour?
     Contours can be explained simply as a curve joining all the continuous points (along the boundary), having same color or intensity.
 The contours are a useful tool for shape analysis and object detection and recognition